3 Winter Waterfall Hikes Near Bozeman

-Some of the top hiking destinations during the summer months are the many waterfalls hikes near Bozeman.
-In the winter, however, these waterfalls freeze but form beautiful sculptures of ice.
-Accessing these waterfalls can be more challenging during the winter, so we've put together a list of waterfalls that are a little easier to check out on your visit to Bozeman.
+Some of the top hiking destinations during the summer months are the many waterfalls hikes in the Bozeman area.
+In the winter, however, these waterfalls freeze but form beautiful ice sculptures.
+Accessing these waterfalls can be more challenging during the winter, so we've put together a list of waterfalls that are easier to check out on your visit to Bozeman.

-Located in Hyalite Canyon, Grotto Falls is accessible from they Hyalite Creek trailhead.
-To get there, head up to Hyalite Reservoir and continue around the dam.
+Located in Hyalite Canyon, Grotto Falls is accessible from the Hyalite Creek trailhead.
+Head up to Hyalite Reservoir to get there and continue around the dam.
 Keep going to where the road splits, and stay right.
 This will take you right to the trailhead parking lot.
 Use caution when heading up to Hyalite in the winter.
 The road is intermittently plowed and can get very icy.
 Four-wheel drive is highly recommended.

-The hike to Grotto Falls is pretty mellow and around 2.5 miles long.
-As you are hiking, be sure to look at the surrounding cliffs where you will see even more waterfalls and ice climbers making their way up the frozen ice.
+The hike to Grotto Falls is mellow and around 2.5 miles long.
+As you are hiking, be sure to look at the surrounding cliffs, where you will see even more waterfalls and ice climbers making their way up the frozen ice.

-Again, the hike is pretty mellow without much elevation gain.
-Snowshoes are recommended to keep stable footing, but the road and the trail up to Palisade Falls should be packed down.
-This is a popular destination for ice climbers so you might get to watch a few as you sit and admire the scenery.
+Again, this hike is mellow without much elevation gain.
+Snowshoes are recommended to keep stable footing, but the road and the trail up to Palisade Falls should be packed-down.
+This is a popular destination for ice climbers, so you might get to watch a few as you sit and admire the scenery.

-Ousel Falls is actually located south of Bozeman in Big Sky but is, by far, the easiest of the three to get to.
+Ousel Falls is actually located south of Bozeman in Big Sky but is, by far, the easiest of the three to get to, as long as the road through Gallatin Canyon is in good shape.
 It is near the Big Sky Town Center along a well-maintained trail system with beautifully designed timber frame bridges.
 The trail gets quite a bit of traffic but be sure to wear boots with some heavy traction.
 There are some gradual slopes that you will travel, both up and down, so you don't want to lose your footing and slip.
-To get to Ousel Falls, travel to Big Sky and turn left onto Ousel Falls Road at the stop light in Big Sky Town Center.
+Travel to Big Sky and turn left onto Ousel Falls Road at the stop light in Big Sky Town Center to get to Ousel Falls.
 Travel about a mile and a half to find a parking lot along the left side of the road.

-The waterfall itself is very broad, compared to the other two, and forms a large wall of ice during the winter.
+The waterfall is very broad compared to the other two and forms a large wall of ice during the winter.
 There are multiple locations to observe the falls once you get to it.
-You can even hike right down to the base falls if the ice is thick enough.
+You can even hike down to the base falls if the ice is thick enough.

 If you enjoyed this blog, take a look at some of our other related articles: